RHRABIN/todo-app/README.md

 - User can search for any added todo
 - If any todo title match then todo will be highlighted and animated
-- If not match then todo will be simple
+- If not match then todo will be simple.

 ### Add todo input filed